 To successfully fit 35” tires on a Ram Dually requires a minimum lift of 2” upfront combined with well-engineered hub-centric 1/2” steel spacers between the duals, running 35×12.5 tires.

 When doing any big tire upgrade, there’s always the inexpensive method and then there’s the other method.
-With this being said, there are many Dually owners who’ve opted for spacers instead of fitting an aftermarket rim without any hassles at all.
+That said, there are many Dual owners who’ve opted for spacers instead of fitting an aftermarket rim without any hassles at all.

 Certain tire brands have bigger side lugs which can result in more rubbing, so your tire choice plays a major role.
 Toyo tires are known to be a good option since they fit well without rubbing.
 A truck with an empty tub can be very jittery and bouncy, so many owners deflate the rear tires for a more comfortable ride.
 However, if your tires are too wide, once you deflate them they have a higher risk of rubbing.